 See all problems of the 2003 Lincoln Town Car.

-The vehicle involved was a 2003 Lincoln Town Car.
-The vehicle was a 2003 Lincoln towncar.
-The contact was driving 10 mph when the steering became difficult to turn.
-The vehicle was taken to an independent mechanic for inspection and repair.
-The contact was advised that the lower intermediate steering shaft was corroded.
+The contact owns a 2004 Lincoln Town Car.
+The contact stated that the steering wheel became difficult to turn.
+The vehicle was taken to an independent mechanic, who diagnosed that the knuckle was rusted and the steering shaft needed to be replaced.
 The vehicle was not repaired.
-The manufacturer was not of the incident.
-The approximate failure mileage was 220000.
-It was Monday, October 22, 2012 when this steering issue happened.
+The manufacturer was made aware of the failure.
+The approximate failure mileage was 245,000.

 See all problems of the 1999 Lincoln Town Car.

-The car involved was a 1997 Lincoln Town Car.
 Son was operating the vehicle.
 As he made a left turn, he heard a loud clunking sound and the right side of the vehicle crashed to the ground.
 Had the car towed home and subsequently towed to the repair shop the next day.
 Was told that the lower right ball joint had failed, subsequently snapping the stabilizer link.
 This happened in August 2010.
 November 15, 2011, I was driving home.
 Stopped to air up my right rear tire.
 Upon re-entering the vehicle and backing out, the right front side fell to the ground.
 Again, the right front lower ball joint failed.
 This time, I had to also replace the right front lower control arm, right front stabilizer link, right front shock and right front ball joint.
 There is a serious problem with the 1997 Lincoln towncar's front end.
 When the mechanic went to install the right lower ball joint (which is a pressed fit) the ball joint went right in by hand, which indicated that the right front lower control arm was faulty.
 I now have a rattling sound coming from the left front side.
 I'm really scared to drive this car.
-This steering problem happened on August 9, 2010.

 See all problems of the 1997 Lincoln Town Car.

-The car involved is a 1998 Lincoln Town Car.
-The vehicle identification number (VIN) is 1LNFM83W1W_.
 While starting the vehicle driver tilted the steering wheel causing the wire harness to break off.
 Consumer had the vehicle towed to the dealer for analysis, and the mechanic replaced transponder harness.
-This issue happened on Monday, Dec.
-8, 2003.

 See all problems of the 1998 Lincoln Town Car.

-The vehicle is a 1997 Lincoln Town Car.
-The vehicle's vehicle identification number (VIN) was 1LNLM81W4V_.
 Excessive wear on the upper and lower control arm ball joints led to vague steering and a wandering car path.
 The control arm ball joints that were replaced were rubber on metal without zerk lube fittings.
 They were designed to fail.
 The replacement control arm ball joints are metal-on-metal with zerk lube fittings.
 In 1999 there was a recall on Lincoln Town Cars for replacement of the lower control arm ball joints.
 The recall numbers are NHTSA recall no. 98v322/Ford recall no. 98s37.
 However, we had to pay the full amount of the repair.
 Developed a crack in the intake manifold coolant crossover pipe and lost all engine coolant.
 We had to have it towed 80 miles for repair.
 Several Ford recalls were issued on the 4.
 6l v8 engine for replacement of this defective part; but they were for police cars, limo fleets, etc. I was told I am not covered.
 The little guy is left paying a thousand dollars for Ford's engineering defect.
 Within a time period of 4 months, we have had to spend almost two thousand dollars to correct Ford's design defects.
-This steering issue occurred Sat., Nov.
-15, 2003.

-The car involved was a 1996 Lincoln Town Car.
-There was crash involved with this Lincoln Town Car.
-Vehicle identification number (VIN) of the vehicle is 1LNLM82W2T_.
 Consumer was traveling on highway and was coming towards and intersection, went to apply brakes and there were no brakes.
 Also, there was no steering, forcing him into a guardrail.
 There were no injuries.
-This problem occurred on 01/11/2001.